About this course

 Please contact Clare.Wilkinson@uwe.ac.uk to discuss your options.

-You will take the following two modules:
+You will take the following three modules:

 - Science and Society - Provides a theoretical perspective on the public understanding of science movement, transitions to public engagement, and formal and informal learning.

 - Science, the Public and Media - Explore debates about the role of the media in society and opportunities for science communication, such as in science centres and museums.

 You then choose two from these three modules:

 - Science on Air and on Screen - Build your radio, TV and digital skills by critically exploring the role of broadcast media in the communication of science.
 You'll also make an 'as live' radio magazine programme about science and a short film.